 Examples for Integrating with scoutSubmit

-We have created a sample file which contains examples for two basic methods of sending this HTTP post.
+We have created a sample file which contains examples for several basic methods of sending this HTTP post:

 An HTML form that posts to scoutSubmit.
 Just open this in your browser and follow the directions on the form, it’s easy to use.

-Included with Licensed FogBugz, this is a simple VB project that shows you how to interact programatically with our free BugzScout ActiveX control (BugzScout.dll in the Accessories folder), which packages up the values for you and posts them via HTTP to scoutSubmit.asp.
-If you do not have the tools to open a VB project, you can frmMain.vb to view some of the source code for the form – we stripped out the UI stuff and left in the parts that interact with the BugzScout control.
+This is a simple VB project that shows you how to interact programatically with our free BugzScout ActiveX control, which packages up the values for you and posts them via HTTP to scoutSubmit.asp.
+If you do not have the tools to open a VB project, you can open frmMain.frx to view some of the source code for the form – we stripped out the UI stuff and left in the parts that interact with the BugzScout control.
 ScoutSample.exe is the compiled result of this VB project, just double click on it to run it.
 Click here to see the interface, with usage tips for the fields involved.

 You can also submit cases using the XML API and specify that they are BugzScout cases.
 This allows you to take advantage of the many features of the API (including file attachments), while still getting the benefits of BugzScout (automatically appending to existing cases, occurrence count, etc).
 The trade-off is that it requires a logon token.